 To overcome the above (and a few other) limitations, consider using a combination of INDEX MATCH, which provides a really powerful and versatile way to do lookup in Excel, superior to Vlookup and Hlookup in many respects.
 The detailed guidance and formula examples can be found in INDEX & MATCH in Excel - a better alternative to VLOOKUP.

-This is how you use Match formulas in Excel.
+This is how you use MATCH formulas in Excel.
 Hopefully, the examples discussed in this tutorial will prove helpful in your work.
-If someone wants to have a closer look at the formulas, you are welcome to download the Sample Excel MATCH workbook.
-I thank you for reading and hope to see you on our blog next week.
+I thank you for reading and hope to see you on our blog next week!